-Please note: due to the size and quality of these volumes, the ebook files are very large.
-Users downloading to mobile devices, or with an internet connection with limited bandwidth, should view and download chapters individually from the dropdown menu below.
+Please note: these ebook files are very large.
+Users downloading to mobile devices, or with an internet connection with limited bandwidth, should view and download chapters individually using the dropdown menu below.

 Readers may prefer to download and cite from the PDF version of this book.
 This has a specific DOI and has a fixed structure with page numbers.
 Guidance on citing from other ebook versions without stable page numbers (Kindle, EPUB etc.) is now usually offered within style guidance (e.g. by the MLA style guide, The Chicago Manual of Style etc.) so please check the information offered on this by the referencing style you use.